Get

 2. Oatmeal Soak

-While you can be sure that most cats will not be amused at being slathered in oatmeal, they will likely thank you afterward.
+While most cats will not be amused at being slathered in oatmeal, they will likely thank you afterward.
 A slurry of oatmeal mixed with water can be applied liberally to your cat or you can make an oatmeal bath that you can leave your cat soaking in.
 The mixture should be left on their skin for at least 10 minutes to provide optimum relief.
 The oatmeal should ideally be ground up into a fine powder in a food processor first to make it easy to apply and spread.

 Oatmeal will soothe, nourish, and moisturize your cat’s skin and provide immediate relief against itching.
 The moisturizing properties will also help soften dry skin and prevent itchiness for at least a few days.
 Oats have anti-inflammatory properties, which give the soak its soothing properties.
 Premade oatmeal sprays are available for purchase, but homemade is best!